Werner Streib: Later life

 After the war he worked in the grocery business before joining the Bundeswehr on 16 March 1956.
 Streib was asked to testify in the aftermaths of the 1961 F-84 Thunderstreak incident.
 For three years he commanded the pilot school A in Landsberg am Lech, equipped with the T-6 Texan.
-He was responsible for training the beginner pilots in the German Air Force.
+He was responsible for training the beginner pilots in the West German Air Force.
 Brigadegeneral Streib's military career ended with his retirement on 31 March 1966.
 His last position was Inspizient Fliegende Verbände (Inspector of Flying Forces).
 He died on 15 June 1986 in Munich and was buried at the Ostfriedhof (Eastern Cemetery) in Munich with military honors.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Streib was credited with 66 aerial victories.
 Obermaier and Scutts list Streib with 68—one daytime and 67 nighttime—aerial victories, claimed in about 150 combat missions.
 Spick also states that Streib was credited with 66 aerial victories, including one by day.
+Boiten lists him with 65 confirmed plus one further unconfirmed aerial victory.
 Foreman, Parry and Mathews, authors of Luftwaffe Night Fighter Claims 1939 – 1945, researched the German Federal Archives and found records for 67 nocturnal victory claims.
 Mathews and Foreman also published Luftwaffe Aces — Biographies and Victory Claims, listing Streib with 66 claims, including one as a Zerstörer pilot, plus two further unconfirmed claims.